 - 1. Core calibration.
 The core calibration was performed on the following:

 - a.
 All the item responses of New Hampshire and West Virginia.
-These states administered items from the following (as described in the bank sharing matrix in Table 39):
+These states administered items from the following (as described in the bank sharing matrix in Table 44):

 - i.
-AIRCore
+ICCR

 - ii.
 Connecticut

 - iii.
 Hawaii

 - iv.
 Rhode Island

 - v.
 Vermont

 - vi.
 Utah

 - vii.
 West Virginia

-A more detailed overlap of the common items at the time of the 2018 calibration was given in Section 3.2.1 (see Table 14 through Table 16).
+A more detailed overlap of the common items at the time of the 2018 calibration was given in Section Error!
+Reference source not found., 2018 Field Test (see Table 14 through Table 16).

 - b.
 All the item responses of Connecticut, Rhode Island, and Vermont, except for the responses to Oregon and Wyoming items.
 These states administered items from the following:

 - i.
-AIRCore
+ICCR

 - ii.
 Connecticut

 - iii.
 Hawaii

 - iv.
 Rhode Island

 - v.
 Vermont

 - vi.
 Utah

 - vii.
 West Virginia

 - viii.
 Wyoming (items were treated as not administered; responses were replaced by missing code)

 - ix.
 Oregon (items were treated as not administered; responses were replaced by missing code)

 - c.
 Item responses from Hawaii to items also administered in another state (Hawaii items were used in Hawaii, Connecticut, Rhode Island, Vermont, and West Virginia).

 - d.
 Item responses from Utah to items also administered in another state (Utah items were used in Utah, Connecticut, Rhode Island, Vermont, and West Virginia).
 Utah tested middle school students only but included every grade in middle school.
-Onethird of students were selected at random to balance the large population size for Utah.
+One-third of students were selected at random to balance the large population size for Utah.

-Table 39.
+Table 44.
 State Sharing Matrix

 Source Bank СТ н MSSA NH OR UT wv WY

-AIRCore Х Х Х Х Х Х Х
+ICCR Х Х Х Х Х Х Х

 Connecticut Х Х Х

+Source Bank СТ н MSSA NH OR UT wv WY

 Hawaii Х Х Х Х

 MSSA Х Х Х

 Oregon Х Х Х

 Utah Х Х Х Х

 West Virginia Х Х Х

 Wyoming Х Х Х